 Hot Combustion Chamber Ignition Systems

-The bulb which is located at the compression end of the Engine Cylinder and connected by a narrow space or throat to the combustion space of the cylinder is in jacketed and initially heated from an external source, like Lamp.
+The bulb which is located at the compression end of the Engine Cylinder and connected by a narrow space or throat to the combustion space of the cylinder is jacketed and initially heated from an external source, like a Lamp.